jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In my experience (and this is after processing 10,000 insurance claims), the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.

-People working well together is nothing new.
-Early America was blessed with communal barn-raising, quilting societies, and fraternal associations.
-They governed themselves in a Main Street economy.
-Open-source software and mass-collaboration simply adopt the same incentives.
-Because once our basic necessities are met, most people want to improve their craft, gain the respect of their peers, and pass-on their knowledge.

-Open-source hero Linus Torvalds explained it by pointing out, "Money is not the greatest of motivators.
-Folks do their best work when they are driven by passion.
-When they are having fun.
-This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers."
-Torvalds concludes, "What astonishes so many people is that the open-source model actually works."

 With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, education systems, employment agreements, claim systems, and so on.

-So, when the school board, doctor's office, the insurance company says, "fill in these forms," we should begin to say, "No, I want to use my open-source app.
-It let us both see timelines, appointments, and rules.
+So, when the school board or doctor's office says, "fill in these forms," we should begin to say, "No, I want to use my open-source app.
+With it, I control my own information.
+Don't worry, this app also lets us both see timelines, appointments, and rules.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/github-repo-rails2.jpg)

 _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
-Vist that page and you'll see all the thousands of people who've helped make the core technology even though most have never met each other.
+Visit that page, and you'll see all the thousands of people who've helped make the core technology, even though most have never met each other.
 Mass-collaboration is this simple and effective.
 And, this priceless software required almost no garbage meetings.
-That's why you're job will one day soon use mass-collaboration to make something much greater than you're doing right now._
+That's why you're job will soon use mass-collaboration too._

 ## Our Story — Launching Techvolution and Making Player Gods